katsmith133/glwagner.github.io/index.md

 title: Me: human and scientist
 ---

-I am a human and a scientist.
-I love to learn and teach, to think about past and future, and to explore the landscapes of Earth.
-With science I try to better understand the Earth's ocean and why it moves in such mysterious ways.
+Hello!
+I am a physical oceanographer and postdoctoral researcher at the Massachusetts Institute of Technology.
+I'm working on several problems in oceanic mixing, turbulence, internal waves, and the interaction of oceanic flows with underwater mountains, canyons, and otherwise rough bathymetry.
+Please feel free to explore this site to learn more about me and what I do, or email me at `wagner.greg@gmail.com`.